Fairhope’s water issues continue, but relief could be on the way

 “We haven’t had hardly any rain in the past couple weeks, really in the past month, compared to previous years and again we haven’t seen this kind of heat in a long time,” explained Mayor Sullivan.

-The City of Fairhope declared a water emergency Monday, moving to phase 3 of their water conservation plan which prohibits irrigation.
+The City of Fairhope declared a water emergency Monday, moving to phase three of their water conservation plan which prohibits irrigation.
 That also applies to the campuses in city limits.

 Mayor Sullivan admits there are some do’s and dont’s that need to be adjusted in the current ordinance and those will be looked at later this year.
 But, for right now, she’s urging everyone to limit their usage until the city’s water towers can replenish what’s been pulled down.
 Officials expect the situation to improve within 48 hours as they eye a long-term fix.